May 18: Staged Reading of The Book of Liz Written by Amy Sedaris and David Sedaris

 Two students (Kelsey Malone and Shania Vellum-Phillips) were sponsored by the Kiwanis Club of Chincoteague.
 Kwali Wilson was sponsored by small business owner Andrea Canfield.

-Summer Theatre Camp will be back in 2017!
-If you are interested in sponsoring a student or enrolling your child or a child you know in our camp, visit our Theatre Camp Page.
+If you are interested in sponsoring a student or enrolling your child or a child you know in a future theatre camp, visit our Theatre Camp Page.

 Chincoteague Cultural Alliance PO Box 257 • Chincoteague Island • Virginia • 23336 Questions or Comments?
 Contact us.
 CCA World HQ: 6309 Church St